 - In the case of a secured loan, the loan amount is huge.
 In the case of an unsecured loan, the loan amount is smaller than a secured loan.

-- In the case of a secured loan, the lender has lower risk and the borrower has more risk.
-In the case of an unsecured loan, the equation is completely different – in this case, the lender has more risk through the borrower needs to pay more interest on the loan.
+- In the case of a secured loan, the lender has a lower risk, and the borrower has more risk.
+In the case of an unsecured loan, the equation is completely different – in this case, the lender has more risk though the borrower needs to pay more interest on the loan.

-Secured loans and unsecured loans are taken in different circumstances.
+Both loans are taken in different circumstances.
 If a business takes a secured loan, it needs the money immediately; otherwise, it would not think of taking a secured loan because the business needs to keep an asset against the loan.
-This is same as an individual if he wants to take a housing loan or car loan.
+This is the same as an individual if he wants to take a housing loan or car loan.
 But in the case of an unsecured loan, a business or an individual can take any time since there’s no collateral involved.

-This has been a guide to differences between secured loans vs unsecured loans, its examples, and infographics along with comparison table.
+This has been a guide to Secured Loan vs. Unsecured Loan.
+Here we discuss the top differences between these loans along with infographics and a comparative table.
 You may also have a look at the following articles on accounting to learn more about fixed income.